nasa/fprime/docs/UsersGuide/dev/xml-specification.md

   `<format>` *format_string* `</format>`

   *format_string* must contain a single conversion specifier starting with `%`.
-  The conversion specifier must be legal both for C/C++ `printf` and for Python.
+  The conversion specifier must be legal both for C and C++ `printf` and for Python.

 * A node `type`, described below.